COMP SCI 7204 - Advanced Programming Paradigms

 Other Activities – 10%, comprising

-Formal Moodle quizzes during the course – 7%The hurdle requirement is the Examination.
+Formal quizzes during the course – 7%The hurdle requirement is the Examination.

-Review quizzes will be posted regularly, and will be part of preparation for each lecture: some questions will be discussed during the lecture.
+Review quizzes are the means by which we will post questions with each lecture, and make up part of preparation for each lecture: as mentioned previously, some questions will be discussed during the lecture.
 All review quizzes will remain available until the end of the semester.
 The purpose of a review quiz is not so much to get the correct answer at first attempt, but to provide insight into the course material,and help you see ways to improve your understanding.
 Hence, with review quizzes, marks are awarded for participation rather than correctness..
-The marks for participation in review quizzes will be awarded based on individual participation in answering multiple choice questions in and out of lectures, as recorded by IPAL and Moodle: criteria for this aspect will be week by week continuity of participation across the semester.
+The marks for participation in review quizzes will be awarded based on individual participation in these quizzes, as recorded by Canvas: criteria for this aspect will be week by week continuity of participation across the semester.

-There will be some formal online quizzes, set through Moodle: for this, marks will be awarded for correct answers.
+There will also be formal online quizzes, set through Canvas: for this, marks will be awarded for correct answers.
+You will be notified of these well in advance, both in lechures and via the course forum.

-Details will be posted on the course web pagev
+Details will be posted on the course web page.

 Below are the CBOK mappings: